-With luxury fashion brands ditching fur, it’s no wonder the world has taken a turn towards compassionate fashion and going fur free.
+With luxury fashion brands ditching fur, it’s no wonder the world has taken a turn towards compassionate fashion and going cruelty free.

 A fur-free future is ahead of us.
 With recent shifts from the largest fashion houses such as Versace and Gucci taking a new stance on their use of fur, it marks a powerful message towards their commitment to animal rights.

 This move will not only bring about a whole new view on ethical fashion, but also send a message that mass slaughter and animal cruelty is no longer acceptable.

 Here's our favorite luxury brands that have taken a stand against fur, and we can't wait to see who we will be adding to the list next!!

 Versace has a long history of using fur in its collections, as the luxury label is known for its glamorous and extravagant fur coats and fur trimmed garments.
 In a recent interview with The Economist’s 1843 magazine, Donatella Versace pronounced that furs would no longer be used.
 “Fur?
 I am out of that.
 I don’t want to kill animals to make fashion.
 It doesn’t feel right.”

 One cannot expect that all fur products would be dropped immediately, so after doing a little digging on their website, there was one product still using fur; a rabbit fur pillow from their home collection.
 Considering this move took place only a few months prior, I think if this is the only item left that it’s a huge step in the right direction!

 When Gucci’s fur lined loafers hit the market, they were one of the hottest footwear items of 2017.
 It came as a big surprise that by year-end, Gucci committed to go fur free for its Spring/Summer 2018 collections.